Azure-Samples/ai-studio-in-a-box/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact <opencode@microsoft.com> with any additional questions or comments.
 ## Key Contacts & Contributors

-Highlight the main contacts for the project and acknowledge contributors.
-You can adapt the structure from AI-in-a-Box:

 | Contact | GitHub ID | Email |
 |---------|-----------|-------|